 Constipation has symptoms that can make a parent question whether or not if their little one has it.
-One of the big concerns that parents have when choosing to feed their baby formula is if it will cause constipation.
+One of the big concerns that parents have when choosing to feed their baby formula for constipation.

 In babies, constipation looks like there are hard, clay balls in your baby's diaper.
 Normal bowel movements look more liquidy or pasty, perhaps with a seedy texture.
 There may be some grunting or crying, but that is not a tell-tale sign of constipation.
 Before you make huge changes that can impact your baby's diet, here are some suggestions to troubleshoot the situation.